 Display Ads.
-Display ads usually refer to banner advertisements at the header, footer, or sidebar in the programmatic ecosystem.
+Usually refer to banner advertisements at the programmatic ecosystem’s header, footer, or sidebar.
 These ad slots generate income based on clicks and impressions by users on websites and apps for display networks.

 Video Ads.
 Video ad format continues to gain popularity and attract advertisers and publishers alike.
 We can distinguish three main types of video advertisements:

 - In-stream.
-Ads are integrated directly into the video player and showing during a video stream.
+Ads are integrated directly into the video player and shown during a video stream.
 An excellent example of in-stream ads are commercials that run after you click the Play button.

 - Out-stream.
 Ads placed between online articles or other ad spots without video stream and player.
 They can be placed within the text or appear in a pop-up (interstitial ads).

 Audio Ads.
-Programmatic audio is on the rise as it can quickly maximize revenues for podcasts and all kinds of streaming apps and digital radios.
-In addition, the placing is done in real-time and is targeted towards the viewer, which gives programmatic audio a considerable advantage in the face of the more traditional audio advertising.
+Programmatic audio is rising as it can quickly maximize revenues for podcasts, streaming apps, and digital radios.
+In addition, the placing is done in real-time.
+It is targeted towards the viewer, which gives programmatic audio a considerable advantage in the face of the more traditional audio advertising.

 Digital Out-of-Home (DOOH) is a digital equivalent of old-school out-of-home advertising.
-It includes such features as geofencing, tracking, retargeting, personalizing, attribution and measurement to assist with relevance in content and location of the ads, as these types of ads are shown outside and not only on personal devices, so the approach to targeting is slightly different; however, all other processes are automated just as with any other programmatic ad format.
+It includes such features as geofencing, tracking, retargeting, personalizing, attribution, and measurement to assist with relevance in content and location of the ads.
+As these ads are shown outside and not only on personal devices, the approach to targeting is slightly different; however, all other processes are automated just as with any other programmatic ad format.
 Along with the increase in digital advertising screens across the country, US DOOH advertising spending is expected to grow to $17.54 billion in 2023.